 The archaeological zone of Calakmul is found in the south of the Yucatan Peninsula, it belongs to the state of Campeche.
 In this area we find the densest jungle on the Peninsula.
 In fact, Calakmul is immersed within the Calakmul Biosphere Reserve, one of the natural lungs of America.

-The entrance is on the road between Escárcega and Chetumal, at the height of the small town of Conhuás, at kilometer 98.
+The entrance is on the road that connects Escárcega and Chetumal, at the height of the small town of Conhuás, at kilometer 98.
 Here is the barrier and the ticket office for access to the Calakmul Biosphere Reserve.
-We have about 60 kilometers inland jungle along a narrow paved road that leads us to the entrance to the ancient Mayan city of Calakmul.
-This 60 kilometer stretch is done in an hour and a half more or less.
+We have about 60 kilometers left in the jungle along a narrow paved road that leads us to the entrance to the ancient Mayan city of Calakmul.
+This 60-kilometer stretch takes an hour and a half more or less.

-This road crosses through the Calakmul Biosphere Reserve, which next to the archaeological zone, was a place declared Mixed Heritage by Unesco in 2002.
+This road crosses the Calakmul Biosphere Reserve, which together with the archaeological zone, was declared a Mixed Heritage Site by Unesco in 2002.

-I recommend you to walk the road very early, when dawn rises.
-This way you will do it only in the company of the animals that are waking up with the day.
-Get this gift, the door to the Reserve opens to the 6 in the morning.
+I recommend you walk the road very early, when dawn breaks.
+In this way you will do it only in the company of the animals that wake up with the day.
+Give yourself this gift the door to the Reserve opens to the 6 in the morning.

 ENTRANCE PAYMENTS TO CALAKMUL PRICE 2020

-- Ejidatarios Conhuás: 100 pesos per vehicle to the ejido members of Conhuás.
+- CONHUÁS EJIDATARIOS: 100 pesos per vehicle to the Conhuás ejidatarios.
 From this toll booth to the next one the road is quite good and for a while it is wide.

-- Calakmul archaeological site: 75 pesos per person
+- CALAKMUL ARCHAEOLOGICAL ZONE: 75 pesos per person

 - The access barrier to the entrance to the Calakmul Biosphere Reserve is at 6 in the morning.